awesomebrownies/modulus/README.md

 # Modulus
 Modulus is a continuation of my journey within hack club's YSWS hackpad v2.
 This board features **reversible** PCB's, saving on cost.
-It has a **separated thumb cluster** and a column stagger layout allowing for ergonomic hand placement
+It has a **separated thumb cluster** utilizing **ribbon cables** and a column stagger layout allowing for ergonomic hand placement.

 ## Bill of Materials
 * Does not include taxes, I'll need ~$5 extra for taxes / price changes since (estimate)